soOwasTaken/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

-if else loops functions, but in python
+if else loops functions, but in python!